jbesomi/texthero/README.md

 For improving the python toolkit and provide an even better experience, your aid and feedback are crucial.
 If you have any problem or suggestion please open a Github [issue](https://github.com/jbesomi/texthero/issues), we will be glad to support you and help you.

-<h2 align="center">Beta version</h2>

-Texthero's community is growing fast.
-Texthero though is still in a beta version; soon, a faster and better version will be released and it will bring some major changes.

-For instance, to give a more granular control over the pipeline, starting from the next version on, all `preprocessing` functions will require as argument an already tokenized text.
-This will be a major change.

-Once released the stable version (Texthero 2.0), backward compatibility will be respected.
-Until this point, backward compatibility will be present but it will be weaker.

-If you want to be part of this fast-growing movements, do not hesitate to contribute: [CONTRIBUTING](./CONTRIBUTING.md)!

 <h2 align="center">Installation</h2>

 Install texthero via `pip`: